abhi09v/FPGA---Fabric-Design-and-Architecture/README.md

    Elaboration binds modules to module instances, builds the model hierarchy, computes parameter values, resolves hierarchical names, establishes net connectivity, and prepares all of this for simulation.

-   The snippet below is the schematic of the counter design after elaboration.
+   The snippet below is the schematic of the counter design after elaboration-

    <img src="Images/d1_counter_div_elaborate_schematic.png">

    In I/O planning, the ports for modules are assigned respective FPGA pins.
 The snippet below shows the details about I/O planning.

    <img src="Images/d1_counter_div_elaborate_io_planning.png">

   ### Counter Synthesis
    Synthesis is the process that converts RTL into a technologyspecific gate-level netlist, optimized for a set of pre-defined constraints.